Scientific: Tagetes lucida

 Flowers & Fruits: Small, terminal, yellow daisy flowers, fruits inconspicuous.

-Seasonal Color: Yellow blooms in winter.
+Seasonal Color: Yellow blooms during winter.

 Light: Full sun

-Disease and pests: None
+Disease and Pests: None